Resource theory of quantum uncomplexity

 \emph{Complexity entropy.---}We introduce an entropy that quantifies tasks' efficiencies in the resource theory of uncomplexity.
-Common entropies do not reflect complexity~\cite{Brown_18_Second}.
-For instance, consider an $\Sites$-site system undergoing a random, chaotic evolution.
-Let the system occupy a pure state $\rho_t$ at time $t$.
-The von Neumann entropy $H_\vN (\rho_t) := - \Tr (\rho_t \log_2 \rho_t) = 0 \; \forall t$, regardless of $\rho_t$'s complexity.
-Furthermore, site $j$ occupies some reduced state $\rho^\JParen_t$.
-The entanglement entropy $H_\vN (\rho^\JParen_t)$ can saturate in a time $O (\Sites^0)$.
+Common entropies do not reflect complexity~\cite{Susskind2014arXiv_notenough}.
+For instance, consider a chaotic system evolving unitarily from $\ket{0^\Sites}$.
+The state's von Neumann entropy remains constant, even as the state grows highly complex.
+Furthermore, a small subsystem's reduced state tends to equilibrate on short time scales, so entanglement entropies saturate quickly.
 In contrast, the complexity can grow for a time $\sim e^\Sites$~\cite{Haferkamp_21_Linear}.
-We overcome these obstacles, introducing an entropy suited to complexity, inspired by~\cite{Brandao_21_Models}.
+Failing to encode the complexity's time scales, ordinary entropies cannot capture complexity.
+We overcome this obstacle, introducing an entropy that quantifies complexity, inspired by Ref.~\cite{Brandao_21_Models}.
 Reference~\cite{Kothakonda_21_Entropy} will detail the entropy's properties.
+References~\cite{Hastad1999SJC_pseudorandom,Chen2017arXiv_computational} introduced related quantities, motivated by pseudorandomness and cryptography.

-The complexity entropy quantifies how random a state appears if probed only through sufficiently simple observables.
+The complexity entropy quantifies how random a state appears if probed only through simple observables.
 For instance, consider measuring a simple observable of a highly complex state $\ket{\psi}$.
 The outcome is highly random, as if $\ket{\psi}$ were highly entropic~\cite{Gross2009PRL_most}.
-Reference~\cite{Brandao_21_Models} introduces a strategy for quantifying this apparent randomness: Use an operational measure of the state's distinguishability from the maximally mixed state, and restrict the associated distinguishability task's complexity.
-Inspired by this approach, we use the \emph{hypothesis testing entropy}~\cite{Hiai_91_Proper,Dupuis_13_Generalized,HypothesisEntropy,Hayashi,WatrousScripts,Wang2012PRL_oneshot,Tomamichel2013_hierarchy}.
+Reference~\cite{Brandao_21_Models} introduces a strategy for quantifying this apparent randomness: Quantify the state's distinguishability from the maximally mixed state in an operational task implementable with a limited number of steps.
+Inspired by this approach, we use the \emph{hypothesis-testing entropy} as our quantifier~\cite{Hiai_91_Proper,Dupuis_13_Generalized,HypothesisEntropy,Hayashi,WatrousScripts,Wang2012PRL_oneshot,Tomamichel2013_hierarchy}.